Steritas_pGTI_webpage_1550x548pxl

 Glucocorticoids can severely impact growth and development in children, lead to adverse events in puberty, and can affect overall wellness throughout adulthood.
 To fully address these impairments, the pGTI:

-• considers age-related references such as height, and gender-specific reference ranges for blood pressure and for other parameters.
+• Considers age-related references such as height, and gender-specific reference ranges for blood pressure and other parameters.

 Regulatory agencies such as the U.S. Food & Drug Administration and European Medicines Agency view steroid reduction as a reflection of both efficacy and safety.

-Reduction in steroid-toxicity as measured by the Steritas GTI constituted the key secondary endpoint in the ADVOCATE Trial.
-The FDA granted approval to avacopan for the treatment of ANCA-associated vasculitis.
+Reduction in steroid-toxicity, as measured by the Steritas GTI, constituted the key secondary endpoint in the ADVOCATE trial.[2]
+The FDA granted approval to use avacopan for the treatment of ANCA-associated vasculitis.
 The GTI and pGTI now support a growing list of therapies in clinical trials and real-world studies.

 First-in-class digital instrument validated to quantify steroid-toxicity in children

-The Steritas pGTI is a systematic approach to assessing steroid-toxicity and informing decision making in the treatment of inflammatory diseases.
+The pGTI is a systematic approach to assessing steroid-toxicity and informing decision-making in the treatment of inflammatory diseases.
 The instrument provides weighted outcome scores of steroid-toxicity that equip clinicians and regulators to evaluate the impact of steroid-sparing treatments.
-The pGTI is fast, accurate, and easy to implement.
+The pGTI is fast, accurate and easy to implement.

 The pGTI provides the only clinical outcome assessment (COA) that drug developers can rely on to demonstrate improved safety of their new treatment compared to steroids alone.
 When a new therapy is shown to be non-inferior to standard therapy with regard to efficacy, the safety of the new agent, as measured by the pGTI, becomes of paramount importance.

-We welcome your interest in the Steritas GTI and pGTI.
+We welcome your interest in the STOX Suite.
 All uses of these instruments require a license, whether you are an academic researcher, biotech start-up, a large pharmaceutical company, or a clinical research organization.

 Steritas will structure a use license to support the scope and design of your trial and the needs of your organization.